gconybear/marshall/README.md

-# Marshall - a recursive framework for orchestrating AI agents and sub-agents
+# Marshall – a recursive framework for orchestrating AI agents and sub-agents

 ![Marshall](marshall/assets/marshall_dalle.png)

 --------

+## Motivation

 [Research](https://arxiv.org/abs/2201.11903) [has](https://arxiv.org/abs/2402.05120) [shown](https://arxiv.org/abs/2309.07864) that many AI applications can benefit from 1) encouraging the underlying LLMs to employ Chain-of-Thought (CoT) reasoning and 2) equipping LLM pipelines with external tools.